kushalsingh-00/ApplicationInsights-dotnet/README.md

 # Application Insights for .NET

 This repository has code for the base .NET SDK for Application Insights.
-[Application Insights][AILandingPage] is a service that allows developers ensure their application are available, performing, and succeeding.
+[Application Insights][AILandingPage] is a service that allows developers to ensure their application are available, performing, and succeeding.
 This SDK provides the base ability to send all Application Insights types from any .NET project.

 ## Getting Started